How to Freeze Blue Cheese

 How Long Can You Keep Blue Cheese in the Fridge?

 Once opened, blue cheese will keep in the fridge for between 3 to 4 weeks but this does rely on your storing it properly.
-To store blue cheese in the fridge, it’s important to wrap it in multiple layers of cling film before placing it into an airtight container or bag.
+To store blue cheese in the fridge, it’s important to wrap it in multiple layers of cling film before placing it into an airtight container.